Grammy Awards: Accusations of racial bias

-The Grammys have also been accused of being unfavorable and racist to black recording artists.
+The Grammys have also been accused of a racist bias against black recording artists.
 In a 2017 interview Canadian artist Drake accused the awards of seeing him only as a rapper and not as a pop-music artist due to his previous work and heritage.
 He criticized the snubbing of "One Dance" for the Record of the Year award and the nomination of "Hotline Bling" for Best Rap Song and Best Rap/Sung Performance, despite it not being a rap song.
 The Atlantic's Spencer Kornhaber accused the Grammys of "sidelining a black visionary work in favor of a white traditionalist one".
 Drake did not attend the 2017 awards ceremony where he was nominated.
 He had a performance in Manchester, England on February 12, 2017, the same night as the ceremony.
 Frank Ocean was vocal about boycotting the same Grammy Awards and did not submit his album Blonde for award consideration as a protest.

 The Grammys were also criticized after the 59th Annual Grammy Awards when Adele's 25 (as mentioned above, released in late 2015) won Album of the Year over Beyoncé's album Lemonade (released in April 2016), which many music publications believed should have won the award.
-Steve Knopper of Rolling Stone magazine believed that she lost due to the Grammy voters being all white males and as well as for her pro-Black performance during the Super Bowl 50 halftime show.
+Steve Knopper of Rolling Stone magazine believed that she lost due to the Grammy voters being all white males and for her pro-Black performance during the Super Bowl 50 halftime show.
 USA Today also criticized Beyoncé's loss stating that "Black artists have struggled to win album of the year".
 They also felt 25 won only due to the album's record-breaking sales rather than having cultural significance and the large impact that Lemonade had in 2016.
 Adele also expressed that Lemonade should have won over her for Album of the Year, stating in her acceptance speech: